jorsanpe/cpmbits/posts/cpm_a_modern_tool_for_c_cpp.md

 main.cpp
 ```

-The `project.yaml</code> is the project descriptor and it contains the project configuration as defined by the user.
-The <code>main.cpp` file is the program entry point and at the time of writing this tutorial it is required to be at the project root (the reasons for this are beyond the scope of this tutorial).
+The `project.yaml` file is the project descriptor and it contains the project configuration as defined by the user.
+The `main.cpp` file is the program entry point and at the time of writing this tutorial it is required to be at the project root (the reasons for this are beyond the scope of this tutorial).

 ### Packages

 Projects in CPM are structured around <strong>packages</strong>.
 A package is a collection of (hopefully) related code that can be addressed from the package root.
-They are analogous to Python or Java packages.
+They try to be analogous to Python or Java packages.
 Let's see how they work with an example of a package named `authentication`.

 First, we have to create the package root directory: